 Gerry Grim

-DIRECTOR OF CULINARY EDUCATION
+DIRECTOR OF OPERATIONS – CULINARY

 Gerry discovered his love of the kitchen learning under one of the best cooks he knows – his mom.
 Many years later, after diverging from a successful career as a golf professional and teacher, Gerry graduated from Le Cordon Bleu.
 He shares nearly two decades of practical knowledge with EDWINS’ students.